SeriousSoftware/ScalaJS-Asynchronous-Workflows/README.md

 *This code is very much a work in progress.*

-See at [Designing Front End Applications with core.async](http://go.cognitect.com/core_async_webinar_recording) about Clojure go blocks with core.async library.

 ## Usage
 1. Naturally, at least a Java SE Development Kit is installed on your platform and environment variable JAVA_HOME has a path to it.
 E.g. `C:\Program Files\Java\jdk1.8.0_51\` which holds the `jre` directory.